nchucvml/CARF/README.md

 # CARF
 ## A Content-Adaptive Resizing Framework for Boosting Computation Speed of Background Modeling Methods

-* The source code will be available soon.

 Abstract—Recently, most background modeling (BM) methods claim to achieve real-time efficiency for low-resolution and standard-definition surveillance videos.
 With the increasing resolutions